 Accent diamonds give you the freedom to tailor your ring to fit your predisposition, personality, and preferences — so don’t feel like you have to conform to anyone else’s ideas when it comes to choosing your accents.
 That said, we’d like to share a few general guidelines to help ensure that your diamond accent ring is everything you want it to be.
 Here are some key points to consider:

 As with most diamonds, accent diamonds are graded according to how clear they are in regards to inclusions or blemishes.
-When choosing accent diamonds, don’t feel as though you need to stick with the highest possible clarity grade; given the small scale we’re discussing, accent diamonds that look clear to the naked eye (eye-clean) will shine just as brightly as those that are internally flawless — and they’ll cost you a lot less than the ones that can pass more microscopic clarity tests.
+When choosing accent diamonds, don’t feel as though you need to stick with the highest possible clarity grade (like FL, IF, or VVS); given the small scale we’re discussing, accent diamonds that look clear to the naked eye (eye-clean) will shine just as brightly as those that are internally flawless — and they’ll cost you a lot less than the ones that can pass more microscopic clarity tests.

 When it comes to accent diamonds, bigger isn’t necessarily better.
 To effectively showcase and accentuate, try to stick with accent diamonds that are no more than 15% the size of the main diamond.
 This will help establish a clear hierarchy within your ring’s design.